 Whether you’re looking for an adventure or want to take things at a more leisurely pace, we’ve picked 12 unusual activities and attractions in Taupō that may not be the things you already know and love.

 There’s a mighty great lake here in Taupō, so what’s a visit without getting out on the water?
-Brand new to town, Doughboats are donut-shaped boats which have space for up to six people to cruise the inner harbour of the lake.
-Check out all the little bays on the way, stop off for a swim, or drop in to the Two Mile Bay Sailing Club – it’s a favourite bevvy spot for locals and will often have a live band on the weekend.
+Doughboats are donut-shaped boats which have space for up to six people to cruise the inner harbour of the lake.
+Check out all the little bays on the way, stop off for a swim, or just relax as you float around the lake.
 You don’t need a special license to drive a Doughboat – just pack a picnic, nominate someone who thinks themselves a bit of a skipper and off you go for up to two hours.

 2. Ride an inflatable down the river